- Academic Integrity at Carleton

 Please note the following appeal processes and special requests are handled outside of Student Affairs:

-- Appealing a parking offence notice (Parking Services)
+- Appealing a parking offense notice (Parking Services)

 - Special requests such as a deferral of an examination or assignment, a request for special consideration, or review of a grade (Registrar’s Office)

 Instructors play a direct role in shaping student’s attitudes towards academic integrity and developing a sense of pride in sound scholarship.
-For more information on reporting misconduct, reducing opportunities for academic dishonesty, classroom activities, and your role as a faculty member please refer to the Instructor’s Guide.
+For more information on reporting misconduct, reducing opportunities for academic dishonesty, classroom activities, and your role as a faculty member please refer to the Instructor’s Guide (PDF).